Skip to content

 • Business days: Only includes working days, typically Monday through Friday, and excludes public holidays.

-For example, a charge created on a Saturday could have three different timings depending on which definition of day you use:
+For example, a charge created on a Saturday could have two different timings depending on which definition of day you use:

 • If you use calendar days, Saturday is day 0.